0xCAF3D0OD/0xCAF3D0OD/README.md

   >
   >But not only that, 42Lausannne is a real hive without queen, all the students bring their stone to the building, the notion of teamwork has never been as present as in this school.
 Find yourself a group of friends and go on an adventure in the multitude of projects that the school offers.
 >
-* ℹ&nbsp;&nbsp;&nbsp; For more information check their web page: https://www.42lausanne.ch/
+* ℹ&nbsp;&nbsp; For more information check their web page: https://www.42lausanne.ch/
 ### 🏃 **What i like to do:**
 * I like to do sports, I find it liberates the mind.
 As for computer science, it allows us to create interactions with others, to surpass ourselves, to find new challenges.